Back To The Future: Let’s Talk About Cars

 Los Angeles was announced as the third city to test out Uber’s experiment.
 Holden stated that Los Angeles is “one of the most congested cities in the world today.
 They essentially have no mass transit infrastructure.
 This type of approach allows us to very inexpensively deploy a mass transit method that actually doesn’t make traffic worse.”

-Other concerns however, we’re more to do with pricing and scalability, such as what safety precautions will there be?
-Also seeing that Uber wants these flying cars to be driverless, will there be fail-safe such as an override of sorts if the car suddenly stops and falls out of the sky?
+However there are considerable obstacles to be overcome such as concerns around pricing, scalability and what safety precautions can be put in place.
+Also seeing that Uber wants these flying cars to be driverless, will there be an override of sorts if the car suddenly stops and falls out of the sky?

 Price and logistics-wise, Holden states that Uber is aiming to keep the price very low “costing as little as $20.”
 Given how advanced and expensive the service will be to implement, Holden still remains optimistic about the initiative.